Arlen22/TiddlyServer/README.md

 TiddlyServer contains all its dependancies directly in the repository and therefore does not use NPM.
 The NodeJS executable still needs to be installed (which will also install NPM), or can be copied into the folder for a portable install.

 The editions folder from TiddlyWiki is not included because of the number of files it contains.
 Since it only contains data folders, it is not needed for TiddlyServer to operate.
-It is included in each release as a separate zip file and is always from the same version of TiddlyWiki as is used in that release.
+It is included in each release (or in an earlier release) as a separate zip file and is always from the same version of TiddlyWiki as is used in that release.

 For convenience, the "server" edition is also included as a separate download because this is used as a data folder template.